Here's an overview of what our Waldorf inspired October kindergarten homeschooling looked like during our second year of kindergarten (age 5-6).

-We still need to do our monthly story from Cuentos para ver, oir y sentir.
-The story for October is about the magic of autumn.
+We did our monthly story from Cuentos para ver, oir y sentir.
+The story for October was about the magic of autumn.

 A boy floats up on a cloud and sees the trees changing, then drops down in a forest to meet a squirrel and gnome.

-This week, she was interested in getting out the Froebel gifts that we did monthly last year.
+This week for October kindergarten, she was interested in getting out the Froebel gifts that we did monthly last year.
 They are a free choice toy now and she can get any set out whenever she wants.

 In our ongoing story, Sam and Papa looked up how to become friends with a dragon.
 The book said dragons love apples, so they brought apples to wear the dragon was staying at the Crystal Palace.

 We started monitoring the daily weather with a sun or cloud stamp and thermometer.
 For math, made a mirror book using acrylic mirrors and tried the investigations from Moebius Noodles.
 For reading, we did the lowercase letters i and j.

 For social studies, we did more in the "I Am Special" book, as we will every week until it is done.
 I allow her to do two pages per week although she would happily do the whole book in one day!